AUGMXNT/llm-tracker.info-vault/_TOORG/Strix Halo.md

 build: 43dfd741 (5338)
 ```

-For the HIP backend `-b 256` slows things down.
+For the HIP backend `-b 256` slows things down though, so this is like a Vulkan only optimization.
 ## Flash Attention

 Measuring memory usage with `rocm-smi`: